What is e2020 and what is it for?

 Is the program effective for helping students learn?

 The evidence we have indicates that is not effective, at least for the student population it serves.
-In 2015, over 72% of e2020 students at DCHS failed the state End of Course exam (in most cases they were taking it for the second time).
-Additional test data has not been forthcoming.
+In 2015, over 72% of e2020 students at Douglas County High School failed the state End of Course exam (in most cases they were taking it for the second time).

 How has e2020 impacted our county’s graduation rate?